-A student of Constant Frank, in the mid 70’s Fred Wilson worked the harvest season for many years in upperstate New York.
-Taking on Lousie Morton and DR. Frank as consultants Fred Wilson, Carol Wilson and Neill Bassford established Elk Run Vineyards in 1979.
-Two years after looking for a suitable vineyard location around the rural regions surrounding Washington, D.C., the Frederick County location was chosen.
-It was selected for soil composition, orientation of the land for sun exposure, altitude and its proximity to both Baltimore and D.C.
-A bonus was the fact that it sat on a historic property.
+A student of Constant Frank in the mid-70s, Fred Wilson worked the harvest season for many years in upstate New York.
+Taking on Lousie Morton and DR. Frank as consultants, Fred Wilson, Carol Wilson and Neill Bassford established Elk Run Vineyards in 1979.
+Two years after looking for a suitable vineyard location around the rural regions surrounding Washington, D.C., our Frederick County location was chosen.
+It was selected for soil composition, orientation of the land for sun exposure, altitude, and its proximity to both Baltimore and D.C.
+The fact that it sat on a historic property was a bonus.

 Elk Run became a bonded winery in 1983 and is managed by Fred Wilson (viticulturist, enologist and general manager), Carol Wilson (marketing) and Neill Bassford (assistant winemaker and vineyard manager).

-Fred spent several harvest seasons learning the business with Dr. Konstantine Frank in the Finger Lakes of New York.
-In 1980 the Wilsons decided to pioneer the first all-vinifera vineyard in Maryland.
-Grapes planted for whites include: Chardonnay, Riesling, Gewürztraminer, and Pino Gris.
-Reds include: Pinot Noir, Cabernet Franc, Cabernet Sauvignon and Syrah.
+In 1980, the Wilsons decided to pioneer the first all-vinifera vineyard in Maryland.
+Grapes planted for whites include: Chardonnay, Riesling, Gewürztraminer, and Pinot Gris.
+Grapes planted for reds include: Merlot, Petit Verdot, Pinot Noir, Cabernet Franc, Cabernet Sauvignon and Syrah.

 Years of vigilant journal keeping and attention to continued research throughout the east on new methodologies in grape growing has provided good data to help understand the nuances of this growing region.
 Recent research has convinced Elk Run to more densely plant their vineyards.
 This permits a lower crop load per vine, which has shown to produce better quality and color in the wine.